guilhermelawless/nano-dpow/server/README.md

 sudo nginx -t
 ```

 Highly recommended - secure the server with [CertBot](https://certbot.eff.org/instructions).
-Select Nginx on the dropdown and CertBot will make the required changes to the website
+Select Nginx on the dropdown and CertBot will make the required changes to the website.

 ```bash
 # Reload nginx to start the server